sagemath/sagewiki_to_gh-2022-10-10/graph_survey.md

           * intervace to pygraphviz
           * Draw networks with matplotlib (pylab)
           * Draw networks in 3d with [http://www.vtk.org/ vtk]

+==== pygraphlib ====
+   . contains pygraph and pydot
+   . spanning trees by dijkstra and prim, shortest path, depth and breadth first (yep, that's it)

+==== Pygraphviz, pydot, YAPGVB ====
+   . [http://networkx.lanl.gov/pygraphviz/ Pygraphviz] is a part of NetworkX, meant to be a python interface to Graphviz . [http://dkbza.org/pydot.html Pydot] is a python interface to Graphviz's dot language . [http://yapgvb.sourceforge.net/ Yet Another Python Graphviz Binding] is yet another acronym, also has boost-graph bindings...

+==== GTL ====
+   .
+The Graph Template Library, and extension of the STL... a few basic algorithms. see also [http://ceu.fi.udc.es/SAL/E/2/GRAPHLET.html Graphlet]

 ==== CHomP ====
    [http://www.math.gatech.edu/~chomp/software/ link] GPL, written in C++, several benchmarks on page
     . application, and C++ [http://www.math.gatech.edu/~chomp/advanced/library.php library]: "The CHomP library allows a C++ programmer to access the data structures and homology computation procedures directly from their own programs, without the need to write data to files and then run homology programs which would read them in turn."
 (This had worried me at first, because the main programs only take strictly black&white bitmaps as input... -RLM)